Transparent Shape from a Single View Polarization Image: Method

-We establish the TransSfP dataset for transparent shape from polarization, which contains raw polarization images, physical prior normal maps and ground-truth normal maps.
-TransSfP consists of two parts as shown in {Fig.\ref{fig:dataset}}: the real-world dataset and synthetic dataset.
+We establish a dataset for transparent shape from polarization, which contains raw polarization images, physics-based prior(four normal maps), ground-truth masks and normal maps.
+Compared with prior polarization datasets\cite{ba2020deep,lei2022shape,kondo2020accurate}, our dataset is the first dataset for transparent shape from polarization.

-{Fig.\ref{fig:setup}} is our setup for acquiring the TransSfP dataset.
-A simple optical diffuser\cite{miyazaki2005inverse} is used to simulate global illumination so that transparent surfaces have uniform reflections in all directions.
-A DLASA G3-GM14-M2450 polarization camera that uses Sony IMX250MZR Mono sensor\cite{rebhan2019principle} is employed as our capture device, which can capture four polarization images(at $\theta_{pol}$ of $0^\circ, 45^\circ, 90^\circ, 135^\circ$) at a single shot.
-We coate transparent objects with powder and reconstructed their 3D models by using a 3D scanner with an accuracy of $0.1 mm$, and then manually align them with the captured polarization images in the unity game engine to obtain the ground-truth normal maps.
+Our dataset consists of two parts: the real-world dataset and the synthetic dataset. {Fig.\ref{fig:setup}} is our real-world setup for acquiring our dataset.
+As discussed before, the polarization information of the transmission component will bring adverse effect to normal estimation, hence, our dataset acquisition setup should increase the reflection and reduce the transmission as much as possible.
+An optical diffuser made of frosted glass with diameter of $30 cm$ is used to simulate global illumination so that the transparent surface has strong and uniform reflections in all directions.
+To reduce the transmission from the background, the transparent object is placed on rough background.
+A DLASA G3-GM14-M2450 polarization camera is employed as our capture device, which can capture four polarization images(at $\theta_{pol}$ of $0^\circ, 45^\circ, 90^\circ, 135^\circ$) at a single shot.
+We coate transparent objects with powder and reconstructed their 3D models by using a 3D scanner with an accuracy of $0.1 mm$, and then manually align them with the captured polarization images in the unity game engine to obtain the ground-truth mask and normal maps.
 Using the above steps, we build the real-world dataset of $10$ different objects, each of which is rotated between $0^\circ$ and $360^\circ$ at $5^\circ$-$10^\circ$ intervals, resulting in a total of $486$ samples.